-We're also working to support 2.5 million people affected by the crisis in Syria, a long-term refugee crisis and humanitarian disaster with no end in sight.
+We're also working to support nearly 4 million people affected by the crisis in Syria, a long-term refugee crisis and humanitarian disaster with no end in sight.
 Learn more about our ongoing response to the Syrian crisis ▸

 All stories about Emergency response

-Japan: Final impressions of Japan
+Japan: More than a glimpse of Japan

-Japan: Learning to cope with the tremors in Japan
+Japan: Fun with "tacos" in Japan